-To ask for a State Hearing, you or your authorized representative must contact the Bureau of State Hearings within 90 calendar days of receiving the notice of your State Hearing rights.
-The 90 calendar days begins on the day after the mailing date on the notice.
-If you miss the 90 calendar day deadline and have a good reason for missing it, the Bureau of State Hearings may give you more time to request a hearing.
-Remember, you do not have to ask for a Level 1 Appeal before you can ask for a State Hearing.
+To ask for a State Hearing, you or your authorized representative must contact the Bureau of State Hearings within 120 calendar days of the date that we sent the notice of your State Hearing rights.
+The 120 calendar days begins on the day after the mailing date on the notice.
+If you miss the 120-calendar day deadline and have a good reason for missing it, the Bureau of State Hearings may give you more time to request a hearing.
+Remember, you have to ask for a Level 1 Appeal before you can ask for a State Hearing.

-→ NOTE: If you want someone to act on your behalf, including your doctor or other provider, you must give the Bureau of State Hearings written notice saying that you want that person to be your authorized representative.
+NOTE: If you want someone to act on your behalf, including your doctor or other provider, you must give the Bureau of State Hearings written notice saying that you want that person to be your authorized representative.

-You can sign and send the State Hearing form to the address or fax number listed on the form, or submit your request by e-mail to bsh@jfs.ohio.gov.
+You can sign and send the State Hearing form to the address or fax number listed on the form or submit your request by e-mail to bsh@jfs.ohio.gov.
 You can also call the Bureau of State Hearings at 1-866-635-3748.